Great news for avid bikers: Singapore's turning into a cycling city! Here are the best bike trails for wheeled adventures.

 Discover the Sungei Cina river, open grassland and a mangrove swamp at Admiralty Park.
 With its rich biodiversity, you might even spot a mudskipper or two along the way.
 Pedal forth and feel the cool breeze when you hit Woodlands Waterfront.
 Then, it’s in and out of the greenery again until you’re at Sembawang Park, the final stop with a rich history.
 Hop off and explore Beaulieu House, Sembawang Jetty and Seletar Pier to wrap up your trip.

 For discovering the heartlands: Central Urban Loop

-Local or not, you’d have fun exploring (or re-exploring) these neighbourhoods.
+Local or not, you’ll have fun exploring (or re-exploring) these neighbourhoods.
 This trail takes you through some of the oldest districts like Toa Payoh and younger estates such as Punggol.
 Along the Whampoa Park Connector, stop by Balestier Road.
-It’s one of our fave hawker haunts with amazing food at pretty much all hours of the day!
-Or have a picnic at the Bishan-Ang Mo Kio Park.
+It’s one of our fave hawker haunts with amazing food at all hours of the day!
+Or have a picnic at Bishan-Ang Mo Kio Park.
 It’s got scenic open spaces and wildflowers along the river bank.